-What’s it like to be glutened?
+What’s it Like to be Glutened?

 In a word?
 UGLY.

 A little background first for those new to the blog.
-I got diagnosed about five years ago with severe celiac disease.
+I got diagnosed about four years ago with severe celiac disease.
 On day 1 of my diagnosis, I went gluten-free and never looked back.
 Actually, that’s not true.
 I looked back a lot; but never gave in to temptation.

-Fast forward 4.5 years.
+Fast forward 3.5 years.
 I am out with Mrs. Gluten Dude at a sushi restaurant to remain nameless.
 (But if I were to give it a name, I would call it A-1 Sushi in Langhorne PA.)

 Now as most of you celiacs know, going to a new restaurant is an adventure in fear and anxiety.
 Really takes about half the fun out of eating out.
 So I walk in and go through my usual spiel with the manager.